Contractor Transaction Recovery Fund

 Please note, the General Assembly, not the Board for Contractors, establishes eligibility criteria for the Recovery Fund.

 State law limits a single Recovery Fund claim to $20,000.
 Multiple claims involving the same contractor are limited to $40,000 per biennium.

 If multiple claims involving one contractor exceed $40,000, the claim amounts must be prorated.
-If there is reason to believe there will be multiple claims involving one contractor, payment of claims will be delayed for a period not to exceed one year.

-The Recovery Fund does not pay interest, punitive damages, exemplary damages, or any amounts that do not constitute actual monetary loss to the claimant.
+The Recovery Fund does not pay interest, punitive damages, exemplary damages, or any amounts that do not constitute an actual monetary loss to the claimant.
 However, the award may include attorneys' fees and court costs.

 The Contractor Transaction Recovery Fund is not funded by any tax revenues.
 All administrative costs and claims are funded with assessments paid by contractors.